 Full Form of RRB – Regional Rural Bank

-The Full Form of RRB stands for Regional Rural Bank.
-They are Indian Government banks, being commercial banks, which operate at a regional level in India’s various states.
-They basically serve the country’s rural areas and provide them with basic banking and other financial related services.
+The full form of RRB stands for Regional Rural Bank.
+They are Indian government and commercial banks which operate at a regional level in India’s various states.
+They serve the country’s rural areas and provide them with basic banking and other financial-related services.
 However, their area of operation may extend to some urban areas too.

 History of RRB

-The establishment of RRBs finds its route from Ordinance passed on 26th September 1975 and the RRB Act, 1976.
+The establishment of RRBs finds its route from the ordinance passed on 26th September 1975 and the RRB Act 1976.
 A total of five RRBs were set up on 2nd October 1975.
-These banks were established following the recommendations of The Narshimham Committee Working Group.
-First RRB, named Prathama Bank, having its Head Office at Moradabad (U.P.) and sponsored by Syndicate Bank, was set up with rupees’ authorized capital five crores.
-RRBs are being owned by the Central Government (50%), State Government (15%), and respective sponsor bank (35%).
+These banks are established following the recommendations of The Narasimham Committee Working Group.
+First, RRB, named Prathama Bank, having its Head Office at Moradabad (U.P.) and sponsored by Syndicate Bank, was set up with rupees’ authorized capital of five crores.
+The Central Government (50%) owns RRBs, State Government (15%), and respective sponsor banks (35%).

 Role of RRB

-Regional rural banks play a very important role in the development of rural areas of the country.
-The main reason why such banks were set up was to provide banking and credit-related facilities to people belonging to rural areas, especially to farmers, artisans, laborers, and small entrepreneurs.
-Thus, they are responsible for the overall development of such rural areas by allowing proper flow of credit facilities and limiting the cash flows from rural to urban areas.
+Regional rural banks play a very important role in developing rural areas of the country.
+The main reason for setting up such banks was to provide banking and credit-related facilities to people in rural areas, especially farmers, artisans, laborers, and small entrepreneurs.
+Thus, they are responsible for developing such rural areas by allowing proper flow of credit facilities and limiting the cash flows from rural to urban areas.

 Objectives of RRB

-RRBs were set up with the following set of objectives.
+They set up RRBs with the following objectives:

-- To restrict the flow of cash from rural to urban areas by adopting necessary policies and measures.
+• Second, to restrict cash flow from rural to urban areas by adopting necessary policies and measures.

 Functions

-- To give effect to some governmental functions such as disbursal of wages under MGNREGA policy.
+• To effect some governmental functions such as disbursal of wages under MGNREGA policy

-- To grant credit facilities to people belonging to rural areas such as small farmers, artisans, small entrepreneurs, and so on.
+• Grant credit facilities to people in rural areas, such as small farmers, artisans, small entrepreneurs, etc.

-Working these banks, overall affairs are managed by a Board of Directors, which consists of one Chairman, three directors as nominated by the Central Government, maximum of two directors as nominated by the concerned State Government, and a maximum of three directors as nominated by the sponsor bank.
+The Board of Directors, manages these banks, overall affairs, which consists of one Chairman, three Directors as nominated by the Central Government, a maximum of two Directors as nominated by the concerned State Government, and a maximum of three Directors as nominated by the sponsor bank.

 Importance

-The importance of Regional rural Banks lies in the fact that they have been able to uplift the rural sections of the society by catering to their banking and financial needs.
-They provide loans for crops, other agricultural activities, for artisans and cottage industries, small businesses, etc. Further, they have also been advancing loan facilities to differently-abled persons and weaker sections of society.
+The importance of Regional Rural Banks lies in their ability to uplift the rural sections of society by catering to their banking and financial needs.
+They provide loans for crops, other agricultural activities, artisans and cottage industries, small businesses, etc. Further, they have also been advancing loan facilities to differently-abled persons and weaker sections of society.

 Advantages

-- Regional Rural Banks help in the overall development of rural areas in the country.
+• Regional Rural Banks help the overall development of rural areas in the country.

 Disadvantages